HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

 In FHIR, requests express authorizations, and are not intended to be actionable *per se*.
 An order becomes actionable if:

-* it's tagged as actionable (using the "actionable" tag)
+* it's tagged as actionable (using the ["actionable" tag](https://hl7.org/fhir/valueset-common-tags.html) in [`meta.tag`](https://build.fhir.org/valueset-common-tags.html))
 * there's a Task pointing to the request telling to fulfill it
 * there's a message or operation that implies it is to be actioned

-in very simple workflows, an order may be considered actionable in that context.....?????
+It is **not recommended** to consider orders actionable outside these scenarios, as it may prevent system expansion and/or break interoperability with systems that follow FHIR workflow recommendations.

 <br>
 <br>